Fitbit Air Arm Sleeve: No Official Option Exists Yet. Here Is the Fix.

 Will wearing the Fitbit Air on the upper arm affect sport auto-detection?

-Possibly, though in testing, auto-detection worked correctly.
+Possibly, though in testing, auto-detection worked correctly for running.
 The Air’s automatic activity recognition is trained on wrist motion patterns.
-Moving the device to the upper arm changes the accelerometer signature, potentially reducing detection accuracy.
+Moving the device to the upper arm changes the accelerometer signature, potentially reducing detection accuracy for some activities.
 You can log activities manually in the Google Health app if needed.

 What are the dimensions of the Fitbit Air pebble?